eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-01_introducing-steemyy-com-steem-justyy.md

 - - -

-This page is synchronized from the post: [Introducing SteemYY.com = Steem + @justyy!](https://steemit.com/@justyy/introducing-steemyy-com-steem-justyy)
+This page is synchronized from the post: ['Introducing SteemYY.com = Steem + @justyy!'](https://steemit.com/@justyy/introducing-steemyy-com-steem-justyy)